teomrd/miropad/README.md

 # MiroPad

-Dead-simple note solution for the browser
+Dead-simple notes solution for the browser

 Supports: